geor-ma/dev-notes/tech-operational-excellence.md

 ### Team composition and Skillsets

   - hire software engineers who can do both infrastructure as code and build software.
+Pulumi allows IaC through many programming languages that engineers are familiar with.
     - Dont worry about the specific skillsets - hire engineers with right attitude and mindset.
     - They build and deliver in a rapid changing business and technology changes
   - goto skillsets and tools -